 The court administrator will schedule a final hearing before the judge.
 Both parties, as well as the child, have to appear.
 The court might ask the child if he or she wants the adoption to move forward (that really depends on how old the child is), and each party has to affirm the contents of the original petition.
 If the court sees no issues, the judge will issue an official Adoption Decree.

-Call us at 763-323-6555 for a free consultation if you’d like to adopt your stepchildren.
+Call us at 763-323-6555 to schedule a confidential case evaluation.
 We’ll be happy to discuss your legal options with you and your spouse.